Sunday, November 3, 2024

 I had a disturbed night, tossing & turning in bed, still not realizing I was having a stroke!

 After breakfast, (hand-control of cutlery & crockery wonky) I wobbled out to our garden shed for more firewood wire-brushing.
 Unstable, I carried firewood to our lounge fireplace.
 I rested in our lounge, watching TV & reading.
-After a wobbly lunch I did some Pilates exercises on our bed.
+After a wobbly lunch I did Pilates exercises on our bed.
 (Leah attended weekly Pilates classes).
 I vomited!
-I did a Google search, finding I had stroke symptoms: slurred speech, limb movement affected on my left side, showing I had a right hemisphere stroke!
+I did a Google search, finding I had stroke symptoms: slurred speech, limb movement affected on my left side.
 A search described carotid artery stenosis, narrowing of the carotid arteries due to plaque!
-That caused a blockage in the arteries starving my brain of food & oxygen.
+That caused blockage in an artery starving my brain of food & oxygen.
 In Timaru hospital I later learned the medical jargon TIA: Transient Ischaemic Attack!

 Late afternoon, Leah drove me to Geraldine clinic.
 By then I needed my mountain tramping-stick to stop me falling when "walking".
 Clinic staff took one look at me & sent us to Timaru Hospital.
 Leah drove me there.
 We hadn't considered a hospital stay, so I didn't arrive with pyjamas, change of clothes, toothbrush, etc.

-With my trusty tramping stick, a male orderly wheel-chaired me in a lift up to the Medical & Surgery ward on the 5th floor where I would "sleep" 3 nights.
-First night I slept in a ghastly gown, open at the back, but attached with strings on my shoulders.
+While I clutched my trusty tramping stick, a male orderly wheel-chaired me in a lift up to the Medical & Surgery ward on the 5th floor where I would "sleep" 3 nights.
+First night I slept in a ghastly gown, open at the back, but attached with strings on my shoulders & down my back.
 I kept my pants on!
 I got little sleep due to nurses flitting past my bed at night.
 My bed was by the ward door near the toilet / shower room shared by three more men patients.
 I went to the toilet using my walking stick.
 The toilet had a wheel-chair with a poop-hole on top of the standard toilet-bowl.
 The shower & toilet had stainless-steel bars attached to walls for support, preventing falls.
 The shower also had plastic curtains & a chair.

 Nurses regularly took my blood pressure, pulse & temperature recordings on their wheeled-in machines.
 During the day, doctors with hangers-on did their noisy rounds, drawing curtains round patient beds & muttering...
 Not conducive to my peaceful convalescent sleep!
 A night-nurse woke me every few hours by prodding my arm to take her measurements.
 Day-nurses did the same measurements periodically, as well as asking whether I had urinated & had a bowell movement & showered!
-Shone a torch in my eyes to check my retinas.
-Like Blood pressure checks, temperature checks & pulse checks, retina checks were done frequently.
-Problem: Every time I was woken at night, I had to search in my bedside locker drawer to fish out my cochlear implant processor & battery & install them over my implant above my ear before communication could take place Tiresome!
+Nurses shone a torch in my eyes to check my retinas.
+Like blood pressure checks, temperature checks & pulse checks, retina checks were done frequently.
+Whenever I was woken at night, I searched in my bedside locker to fish out my cochlear implant processor & battery & install them over my implant above my ear before decent communication.
+Tiresome!

 TIA Stroke.
 Day 2.
 Wednesday 11 September 2024.
 Breakfast & future meals: I ordered my meals from a daily tick-box page left on my bed-table with a jug of fresh water.
 Meals were efficiently provided by catering staff: soft, easily swallowed food.
-A day-nurse stuck heart-monitor stickers on my bare chest, attached to octopus strings & the boxy heart-monitor, causing uncomfortable sleep.
+A day-nurse stuck heart-monitor electrodes on my bare chest.
+Electrodes & the boxy heart-monitor, caused uncomfortable sleep.
 Next day she changed the battery of the heart-monitor before monitor removal.
 Another nurse stuck another needle in the crook of my elbow, taking more blood samples!
 The stuck needle prevented my sleep.
-As it came loose, I pulled it out, throwing the needle & plaster in a bedside bin!
+As it was loose, I pulled it out, throwing the needle & plaster in a bedside bin!
 Dr R visited, questioned me & opined about my blood pressure.
-Dr B visited, questioned me & lectured me on cholesterol & possible blockage of my carotid arteries.
+Dr B visited, questioned me & lectured me on cholesterol & blockage of my carotid arteries.
 He suggested I get enduring power of attorney!

 A Speech & Language therapist visited, questioned me about my work history & gave me a worksheet to rehab my slurry speech.
-The speech exercises were like oral exercises I did 50 years prior as a teacher student at Durban Teachers Training College & as a Speech & Drama student at Natal University: diaphragmatic breathing blah, blah, blah!
+The speech exercises were like oral exercises I did 50 years prior as a teacher student at Durban Teachers Training College & as a Speech & Drama student at Natal University: diaphragmatic breathing, enunciation, blah, blah, blah!
+I taught that oral stuff when I directed school plays in SA.

 TIA Stroke.
 Day 4.
 Friday 13 September 2024.
 Lower Blood Pressure.
-The male orderly pushed me in a wheel-chair again to the Radiology department, this time for an ultra-sound scan of my carotid arteries.
-Dr J found my carotids were approx 70% blocked by plaque!
-A nurse said: "You will leave our ward & go downstairs to the AT & R ward.
-(Assessment Treatment & Rehabilitation ward).
-The Speech & Language therapist arrived with a wheel-chair to push me to the AT & R ward.
-I offered to walk.
-"Not on my watch!" she said.
+The male orderly wheel-chaired me again to the Radiology department, this time for an ultra-sound scan of my carotid arteries.
+My carotids were approx 70% blocked by plaque!
+The Speech & Language therapist wheel-chaired me to the Assessment Treatment & Rehabilitation ward (AT & R).

-AT & R ward was new: new doctors-rooms, new ward-rooms, new physio-gym, new lounge & TV.
-New equipment throughout.
 A nurse weighed me on a weigh-chair.
 I'd lost 2 kgs in 2 days!
-I even had a new ward-room to myself, natty shower & toilet room.
+I had a new ward-room to myself, natty shower & toilet room.
 Lovely sea views.

-Settled into the A T & R ward, scan-read my books.
+Settling into the A T & R ward, I scan-read my books.
 Nothing wrong with my reading, memory, thinking.
 I did word puzzles in my notebook.
-Hand-writing slowly improving.
+My hand-writing improved with practise.
 I asked a nurse to remove the admission needle from my left hand.
-It had not been used!
-She did so & fashioned a fingerless glove from a bandage for me to wear.
+It had not been used since admission!

 I walked to the lounge, played Patience, watched TV with other patients.
 A truck-driver was legless in a wheel-chair.
-I watched him doing rowing excercises in the physio-gym.
-He went to school at Pleasant Point.
+He did rowing excercises in the physio-gym.
 A retired Pareora freezing-worker plodded with his Zimmer-frame & noisily chattered, revving up nurses by sneakily smoking his hidden cigarettes.
 (Forbidden!)
-A tall, Rasta-haired bloke pushed his tall walking-frame along corridors trying to walk properly.
-Most ward rooms had male & female patients, many in bed.
-Leah visited with son Luke who drove from Christchurch.
-Good son, he did odd-jobs at our home.
+A Rasta-haired bloke pushed his tall walking-frame along corridors trying to walk properly.
+Most ward rooms had male & female patients.
+Leah visited with our youngest son who'd driven from Christchurch.
 We played Patience & Scrabble in the lounge.
 I walked with them to the hospital foyer door, my longest walk so far.
+I was determined to drop my walking stick.

 A physiotherapist gave me 3 physio exercises to do over the weekend: